 - Serve as is or topped with some milk froth or whipped cream.

-This pumpkin spice chocolate milk drink will satisfy your craving for a sweet treat, while keeping it relatively low in sugar.
+I hope you enjoy this pumpkin spice chocolate milk drink: I find it the perfect treat to satisfy your craving for a sweet treat, while keeping it relatively low in sugar.